MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 * What is new about structs in Swift?
 What is the same as in Objetive-C?

 #Value types vs. reference types
-The Swift language (as many other programing languages, too) provides to fundamentally different types: Value types and reference types.
-If you've coded in Objetive-C you've worked with reference types almost the entire time, `NSArray`, `NSDictionary`, etc. are all reference types.
-The only value types in Objetive-C only has very few value types, e.g. `NSInteger` and `CGFloat`.
+The Swift language (as many other programing languages, too) provides two fundamentally different types: Value types and reference types.
+If you've coded in Objective-C you've worked with reference types almost the entire time, `NSArray`, `NSDictionary`, etc. are all reference types.
+Objective-C only has very few value types, e.g. `NSInteger` and `CGFloat`.

-The easiest way to explain the difference between value types and reference types is discussing their behaviour when being assigned to variables.
+The easiest way to explain the difference between value types and reference types is discussing their behavior when being assigned to variables.
 Let's first take a look at an example of a reference type in good old Objective-C:

 	  NSMutableArray *array1 = [@[@(5), @(8), @(2)] mutableCopy];
 	  NSMutableArray *array2 = array1;